Oh when the Saints go Marching in the Premier League again!

 A week to the day after Saints record breaking streak came to an end I sat down at St.Mary’s once again in the hope of another victory.
 Hull City who were chasing for the playoffs outplayed Southampton with their quick witted moves which they couldn’t keep up with, making me question whether Saints had what it took for Premier League promotion.
 With minutes to go till fulltime thousands of Saints fans started to leave their seats however in the 88th minute Joe Aribo halved the deficit to give Southampton hope of a late draw.
 Hysterically a dad and son in front of me started to leave before Aribo scored, and after he had netted they sat back down showing more energy and enthusiasm in the final minutes of the encounter than they had done for the previous 88 minutes.
 In the end Martins army had to settle for a 1-2 defeat.

 Come May after 46 Championship games Saints qualified for the playoffs finishing fourth and nine points off the automatic promotion spots.
 After drawing 0-0 against West Brom in the first-leg of the semi-finals at the Hawthorns they returned to St.Marys for the final leg, which I attended.
 I was hopeful Saints could win as their home had proved to be a fortress for them during the campaign.
 When I turned up at the ground it was at its busiest all season, in fact I had to wait in a queue for a programme.
 I mentioned it to the supporter in front “this is a surprise you don’t normally have to wait long for a programme” in response he jokingly replied “there are actually fans here tonight”.
-I’d got there 45 minutes early before kickoff which is normally enough time to get something to eat but after waiting for 40 minutes in two queues I was told “we’ve run out of food” so I made my way to my seat.
+I’d got there 45 minutes early before kickoff which is normally enough time to get something to eat but after waiting for 40 minutes in two queues I was told “we’ve run out of food” so I made my way to my seat with a pepsi for dinner (healthy I know).
 “The Baggies” put up a ten man wall which Saints just couldn’t break down, during the break Southampton legend Matt Le Tissier came out to speak to the fans cautioning them that they would “need to be patient tonight”.
-However within minutes of the second half Will Smallbone slotted in the opener before two more goals were clobbered in for the night by Adam Armstrong to capture the 3-1 win and a place at Wembley in the playoff final.
+However within minutes of the second half Will Smallbone slotted in the opener before two more goals were clobbered in for the night by Armstrong to capture the 3-1 win and a place at Wembley in the playoff final.

 Despite not being able to attend the playoff final due to being on holiday in Cornwall it certainly marked two eventful years of watching Southampton so far!